montezdesousa/imaginarium/README.md

 # Imaginarium

 [Imaginarium](https://imaginarium.pages.dev/?q=https%3A%2F%2Fhonda-automoveis.pt%2Fblog%2Fwp-content%2Fuploads%2F2020%2F05%2FHonda-S500-884x552.jpg) is a reverse image search engine.
 Wut?
-It is basically a tiny Google Lens.
+It is basically a tiny Google Lens for [Arquivo.pt](https://arquivo.pt).

 The engine receives an image hosted on the web and searches similar images on the archive database.